MesaJonathan/The-Lebron-Corner/README.md

 - add skip button to pannel
 - style the pannel

-- add message to move by dragging the top

 - Quality of life things:
     - iframe (and data) persists between tabs
     - toggling on and off re-rolls the video
     - when clicking away from extension, it the toggle switches quickly causing bugs ()
+    - closing the window should toggle it off

 - bugs
     - fails on googe search tab (empty url probably?)